PX4/PX4-user_guide/en/flight_modes/position_mc.md

 ## Technical Summary

-Manual/Stabilized mode with <em>3D position stabilization</em> (centered sticks level vehicle and hold it to fixed position and altitude against wind).
+RC/manual mode where RPT sticks control *speed* in corresponding directions.
+Centered sticks level vehicle and hold it to fixed position and altitude against wind.

 * Centered RPT sticks (in RC deadzone) hold x, y, z position steady against any wind and levels attitude.
 * Outside center:
-  * Roll/Pitch sticks control tilt angle in those orientations, resulting in corresponding left-right and forward-back movement.
+  * Roll/Pitch sticks control speed over ground in left-right and forward-back directions (respectively) relative to the "front" of the vehicle.
-  * Throttle stick controls up/down speed (and movement speed in other axes).
+  * Throttle stick controls speed of ascent-descent.
   * Yaw stick controls rate of angular rotation above the horizontal plane.

 > **Note**